M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 tls
 ```

-Focuses on traffic identified by Wireshark as TLS.
+Focuses on packets identified by Wireshark as TLS.

 For this practical, the `tls` filter made it easier to identify: